The neuronal cell-specific proteome

 Rod photoreceptor cells

-As shown in Table 1, 752 genes are elevated in rod photoreceptor cells compared to other cell types.
-There are two types of photoreceptor cells in the retina: rod and cone photoreceptors cells, and out of these rod photoreceptor cells are most abundant.
-They register the presence of light and allow vision during low light conditions.
+Rod photoreceptors are hihgli sensitive to low light and allowing for vision under dim conditions.
+They detect light intensity but not color.
+Out of the two types of photoreceptor cells, rods are the more abundant type.
+As shown in Table 2, 645 genes show elevated expression in rod photoreceptor cells compared to other cell types.
 Two proteins essential for rod function are rhodopsin (RHO) and G protein subunit gamma transducin 1 (GNGT1).
 They are involved in two different steps of phototransduction, the process of conversion from light to nerve signals.

 RHO - eye